antarctica/add-scripts/README.md

 For information, this script will:

+- prompt for the next release version (e.g. '7.10')
+- prompt for the datasets that should be cloned (datasets that typically change are selected by default)
 - get the identifiers for current datasets listed in the ADD (core) collection
 - filter these against `DATASETS_TO_CLONE`
 - copy selected records into new records